shsad/starter-academic/content/event/RIKEN/index.md

 #  country: United States

 summary: "We provide a new technique to generate highly sparse and explainable adversarial attacks. "
 abstract: "Sparse adversarial attack approaches can be unified in a framework that is often based on a convex relaxation of the domain of the generated perturbation.
 However, there is a priori no real need for convexity relaxation.
 We consider generating adversarial images with a non-convex loss in a non-convex l_p neighbourhood of an input image, thus stepping away from the l_0 combinatorial problem while remaining as continuous but sparser than the l_1 ball.
 We formalise the concept of finding adversarial examples as an explicit optimization problem for the special case of p=1/2, for which we have access to an efficient proximal operator.
-In order to enhance the interpretability of generated attacks, we adjust the regularization parameter of the perturbation for each pixel separately.
-This modification increases the likelihood of perturbing pixels that are in proximity to the already perturbed pixels.
+To enhance the interpretability of generated attacks, we adjust the regularization parameter of the perturbation for each pixel separately.
+This modification increases the likelihood of perturbing pixels close to the already perturbed pixels.
 Experiments show that our method computes highly sparse and interpretable adversarial examples for ImageNet models."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.